brahms116/pastureen_mono/rust/auth_api/README.md

-# Auth Api Service
+# Auth Api

-An authentication service for Pastureen, it exposes a rust struct `AuthApi` to interact with.
+A rust authentication api for Pastureen, it exposes a rust struct `AuthApi` to interact with.
 It is currently designed to serve a hobby capacity and missing many features.

 It is currently backed by a postgres database.